 Yesterday a group of us drove over to Cottonwood and into the Dead Horse Ranch State Park to ride a trail people call Thumper Loop.

 There are 120+ members of the Prescott Mountain Biking facebook group now, so when a group ride event is posted, someone always shows up!
 Yesterday was no different.

 Some of us carpooled, and others just met there at the park.
 When we got there, the Park Ranger who built the Thumper Trail met us and directed us up to a different trailhead.
 This caused some confusion, and we found out later that some of the group didn’t find us.
 All in all we had about 17 or 18 people show up to ride.

 The Thumper Loop Ride is really made up of 3 trails.
 The Lower Raptor Trail is a 2 mile climb out of the Verde River valley up onto the plateaus to the northeast.
 Then it connects to the Thumper Trail which is a raucous romp southward that has multiple small drops and one section of rowdy drops.

 Then we turned onto the Lime Kiln Trail and headed back down toward the Park.
 This trail has a few really fun drops and surprises in store as well, including some crazy exposures and one last big drop right before the road.

 We took a Park trail back up to the trail head where the loop began, regrouped, then did the whole loop again!
 Awesome!

-GORD Course is in Good Shape February 10, 2010Posted by AR Guide in Adventure Recreation, Events, Mountain Biking, Trail Running, trails.
+GORD Course is in Good Shape February 10, 2010Posted by Dave Of Prescott in Adventure Recreation, Events, Mountain Biking, Trail Running, trails.

 Tags: Adventure Recreation, Brownlow Trail, duathlon, Go Off Road Duathlon, GORD, Mountain Biking, Pioneer Park, Prescott, single track, trails